-UPDATE: October 2019: I believe BBVegan is leaving Draper’s Yard on 26th October, to go where I do not know, perhaps private catering.
+UPDATE: November 2019: I believe BBVegan left Draper’s Yard in October, private catering, I think.
 I suggest you take a look at their Facebook page to keep up to date.

 Every so often I meet with a cycling pal, Linda for a bite to eat and a good old natter.
 It seems whenever I choose the vegan option (in a non-vegan establishment) she takes one look at it and gets food envy.
 A lot of the time my meal looks much prettier and more appealing.
 The dish has perhaps been thought through a little more, giving it lots of colours, ingredients and flavour, (not just thrown together), especially if the restaurant/cafe is vegan only.
 So the last couple of times we’ve met up we’ve visited vegan eateries.
 Neither of us are vegan and you don’t have to be to enjoy the food, even my husband has it now and again.
 Recently I was in a cafe and a customer asked if any of the vegan carrot & walnut cake was left.
 “No” the owner replied, “all the non-vegans keep eating it”.
 I had to look away, feeling rather guilty.

 We met in Chichester for lunch at BBVegan, a plant-based kitchen inside Draper’s Yard.
 Within the yard are several ‘sheds’ containing small independent retailers.
 The sheds can be rented by the day, week or month.
 Some of the business are permanent, some pop-up now and again, so it’s ever changing.

 This is such a good idea, especially with the prices of rent on the High Street – which sadly now seems to be dying.
 We’re already seeing a huge impact in Portsmouth as we’ve almost lost our town centre completely with M&S and other well-known shops closing.
 Now poor Southsea is going the same way losing Knight & Lee and Debenhams.